godotengine/godot-website/collections/_article/year-in-review-2024.md

 - **XR:** The [Godot Editor is now available on the Meta Horizon Store](https://godotengine.org/article/godot-editor-horizon-store-early-access-release/)!

 ### Documentation
-A [comment section](https://godotengine.org/releases/4.3/#documenation-commenting-enabled-on-the-online-docs) has been added to the pages, which uses your existing GitHub login.
+A [comment section](https://godotengine.org/releases/4.3/#documenation-commenting-enabled-on-the-online-docs) has been added to each documentation page, which uses your existing GitHub login.

 <hr>